ryan-mcclue/unsw/comp3222/wk2.md

   - bubble at OR input
   - IMPORTANT: balance bubbles even on input and output
   - single inversion becomes 2-input NAND
-TODO: convert back to AND-OR to get function